Work-Related Learning

 Placements are the most popular way of accessing your talent pipeline early, allowing you to test out the potential of future hires and benefit from a skills injection into your business.

-Internships are typically shorter duration, paid work experiences of up to 12 weeks in length that typically occur over holiday periods but can also be offered to graduates and may be as long as a year.
+Internships are typically shorter duration, paid work experiences of up to 12 weeks in length, that take place over holiday periods but can also be offered to graduates and may be as long as a year.

 Micro-internships are short opportunities, lasting less than 5 weeks, where interns have an opportunity to be involved with and support specific standalone or ongoing projects directly with the company.